 Alternatively, you can bind your domains in the environment's settings.
-This is good if you want to bind multiple domains to the same environment, because you can enter them over and over rather than editing the primary domain.
+This is good if you want to bind multiple domains to the same environment.

 When mapping a domain to an environment outside of cPanel, you need to remember that SSL certificates are generated by the environment, not by the area where the domain is managed.
 This means that you'll need to issue and map an SSL certificate to your domain through ReclaimPress.
 We have a guide available on how to do this here: Installing SSL in ReclaimPress.